Hai Van Pass, Vietnam - RooWanders

 Friends who do not have a licence or the confidence to ride a bike but still want the motorbike experience – not to worry.
 There are plenty of agencies with Easy Riders tours where you hop onto the bike of a guide without the stress of riding the bike.

-For those who don’t intend to be on a motorbike under the poisonous hot August sun, go with a travel tour bus.
-Ask your accommodation beforehand, and they can easily book one for you the day before, which was what we did.
+For those who don’t intend to be on a motorbike under the poisonous hot August sun, go with a sightseeing bus.

 Car